 - If you try to interact with the spittoon on Blood Island, Guybrush responds that he doesn't need to carry spit around anymore ("I've grown past that stage."), referencing the need to collect spit from Largo for a voodoo doll in the previous game.

 - If you examine the cannonballs in part I or the cork in part IV, Guybrush will say "Nice cannonballs" or "Nice cork", just like in the previous game where he says "Nice (object)" to just about anything he sees.

-- The ride in the final chapter has dioramas of Monkey Island and LeChuck's Dungeon dioramas.
+- The ride in the final chapter has dioramas of Monkey Island and LeChuck's Dungeon.

 - Guybrush once again says "Could you please stop that annoying swinging?" to the imprisoned Wally.

 - Mêlée Island had doors that teleport you to different parts of the town.
-Similiar doors can be found in Puerto Pollo.
+Similar doors can be found in Puerto Pollo.

 - Guybrush can purchase a zombie pirate toy from King André, and it looks exactly like LeChuck's sprite from Monkey Island 2.

 - The tiki lights outside the hotel are also seen in the Booty Boutique.